dglaeser/gridformat/paper/paper.md

     std::size_t nx = 15, ny = 20;
     double dx = 0.1, dy = 0.2;

-    // Here, there could be a call to our simulation code:
+    // Here, there could be a call to our simulation code, for example:
     // std::vector<double> = solve_problem(nx, ny, dx, dy);
-    // But for this example, let's just create a vector filled with 1.0 ... std::vector<double> values(nx*ny, 1.0);
+    // But for this simple example, let's just create a vector filled with 1.0 ... std::vector<double> values(nx*ny, 1.0);

     // To write out this solution, let's construct an instance of `MyGrid` MyGrid grid{.cells = {nx, ny}, .dx = {dx, dy}};

-    // ... and construct a writer, letting GridFormat choose a format. const auto file_format = GridFormat::default_for(grid);
+    // ... and construct a writer, letting GridFormat choose a format const auto file_format = GridFormat::default_for(grid);
     GridFormat::Writer writer{file_format, grid};

-    // We can now write out our numerical solution as a field on grid cells: using GridFormat::MDIndex;
+    // We can now write out our numerical solution as a field on grid cells using GridFormat::MDIndex;
     writer.set_cell_field("cfield", [&] (const MDIndex& cell_location) {
         const auto flat_index = cell_location.get(1)*nx + cell_location.get(0);